vinihiga/JAGER/README.md

 **Actually this engine only (and for now) uses Metal as standard API for rendering data and Swift as main language, but the idea is to try to develop a Game Engine with a higher performance instead the ones that uses OpenGL.**

+### But...
+What about the SEE (the other Game Engine project on @vinnyhiga137 profile)?

+The other game engine is a pure new implementation in C++ (inspired by the Game Engine Architecture book) and with more advanced features like custom memory allocator/deallocator!
+And...
+Yeah...
+This project will be merged with the another to support more platforms AND WITHOUT LOSING THE MAIN FOCUS from this one, which is to use Swift and Objective-C for iOS EcoSystem!

 # Milestones

 This project is in early version (ALPHA) and has the idea to try to build a simple 2D Game Engine for iOS devices with following features: